The best college for a business intelligence degree will help you to secure roles that drive and shape the way that organizations do business.

 Average Net Price

 Arizona State University (ASU) has topped the U.S. News & World Report’s most innovative university ranking consecutively for more than half a decade.
-This institution has also been placed among the top 5 universities in the world for global impact in research, outreach, and stewardship.
+This institution has also been placed among the top 5 universities in the world for global impact in:

-ASU offers a BS in business data analytics, which will teach you the necessary skills to work in business analysis, including data gathering and research, data visualization and modeling, and data asset analysis.
 Based at the W.P.
-Carey School of Business, the program is available through face-to-face instruction or via online distance learning.
+Carey School of Business, the business intelligence program is available through face-to-face instruction or via online distance learning.

 Washington State University